jadiunr/sensu-prometheus-remote-write-handler/README.md

 ## Overview

-The Sensu Prometheus remote write Handler is a [Sensu Handler][6] that sends metrics to time series database that has Prometheus remote write interface.
+The Sensu Prometheus remote write Handler is a [Sensu Handler][6] that sends metrics to time series database that has [Prometheus remote write][11] interface.

 ## Usage examples